Eurofighter Typhoon variants: Tranche 5

+Tranche 5 is a further development with updated avionics compatible with new computing architecture, more powerful on-board computers and an open software structure that will enable future system and weapon integrations as well as significantly faster data fusion.
+Also a revised cockpit with a large-format multi-field display will be fielded.

+Germany ordered 20 fighters with deliveries beginning in 2030.At least 15 are to be delivered as Eurofighter EK.

+Turkish Eurofighters are to be delivered with the ECRS Mk2.

 Operators

 Italian Air Force aircraft

 As of July 2006 the Italian Air Force (Aeronautica Militare Italiana) had one EF-2000 wing, 4º Stormo (4th Wing), which received its first aircraft on 19 February 2004.
 The 36º Stormo received its first Typhoon on 1 October 2007.
 By 2018 the Italian Air Force had three Eurofighter wings.

 Qatar Emiri Air Force aircraft

 On 25 August 2022 three newly built Eurofighter Typhoons jets destined to the QEAF (Qatar Emiri Air Force) departed the BAE Systems factory at Warton, UK, to Qatar on their delivery flight to Tamim Airbase, near Dukhan, approximately 80 kilometres west of Doha via Athens.

 Spanish Air Force aircraft

 As of December 2006 the Spanish Air Force (Ejército del Aire) has one squadron of aircraft.
-The first aircraft was delivered to Wing 11 in October 2003 at Moron airbase, Spain.
+The first aircraft was delivered to Wing 11 in October 2003 at Moron Air Base, Spain.
 In Spanish service, the aircraft is designated the C.16 Typhoon.